-This is the definition given in ISO 9000 and referred to in ISO 17000.
-In sub clause 5.4.5.2 of ISO/IEC 17025 the requirement for the extent of validation is detailed:
+In sub-clauses 7.2.2.1 and 7.2.2.2 of ISO/IEC 17025 the requirement for the extent of validation is detailed:

-- The laboratory shall validate non-standard methods, laboratory-designed/developed methods, standard methods used outside their intended scope, and amplifications and modifications of standard methods to confirm that the methods are fit for the intended use.
-The validation shall be as extensive as is necessary to meet the needs of the given application or field of application.
-The laboratory shall record the results obtained, the procedure used for the validation, and a statement as to whether the method is fit for the intended use.
+- The laboratory shall validate non-standard methods, laboratory-designed/developed methods, standard methods used outside their intended scope or otherwise modified.
+The validation shall be as extensive as is necessary to meet the needs of the given application or field of application. - When changes are made to a validated method, the influence of such changes shall be determined and where they are found to affect the original validation, a new method validation shall be performed.